Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 • Maintenance and repair applications

-The biggest advantage of handheld scanning is mobility and real-world practicality.
+The biggest advantage of handheld scanning is portability and practical shop-floor flexibility.

 What Is a Blue Light 3D Scanner?

-A blue light 3D scanner is a fixed structured light system that projects blue fringe patterns onto an object surface.
-Cameras analyze how the light deforms and reconstruct accurate 3D geometry.
+A blue light 3D scanner is a fixed structured light measurement system that projects blue fringe patterns onto an object surface.
+Industrial cameras analyze pattern deformation to reconstruct highly accurate 3D geometry.

-Blue light wavelength helps reduce interference from ambient lighting and can improve measurement stability.
+Blue light wavelength helps reduce ambient light interference and improves measurement stability during precision dimensional inspection.

 • Precision dimensional inspection